tt-isv-org/scc/tutorial/index.md

 1. The **Programmer** develops an application or service, and ...
 1. Delivers the application to the **Deployer**, who creates a deployment manifest for the application.
-1. The **OpenShift Administrator** creates roles which are assigned a security context constraint.
+1. The **cluster-admin** creates roles which are assigned a security context constraint.
-1. The **OpenShift Administrator** creates an **OpenShift User Account** and assigns it a role that provides deployment permissions.
-Also created is an **OpenShift Service Account** that is associated with one or more SCCs.
+1. The **cluster-admin** creates an **OpenShift User Account** and assigns it a role that provides deployment permissions.
+Also created is an **OpenShift Service Account** that is assigned to a role associated with one or more SCCs.
 1. The **Deployer** logs into OpenShift using the new **OpenShift User Account**, and deploys the application using the deployment manifest.
 The manifest may contain a request for additional permissions, and may reference which **OpenShift Service Account** to use when deploying the pod.
 1. OpenShift processes the manifest and attempts to deploy the pod.
 The deployment process will compare the permissions requested by the deployment manifest against the permissions allowed by the associated SCCs.
 1. If the associated SCC cannot provide all of the permissions the deployment manifest requests, the deployment will fail.
 1. Otherwise, the deployment will create the pod and run the application.

-## Use cases

-Our example use case is focused on demonstrating and learning.
-You will be controlling a container's runtime user ID and group ID and the pod's file system group ID and supplemental groups.
-By running a Universal Base Image and mounting an EmptyDir volume, you won't see a full-stack application, but it is easy to run some commands on the container to see what the environment looks like and test the privileges and access controls on the ephemeral mounted volume.

-Beyond our goal of hands-on learning, here's how our example relates to real world workloads:

-1. Accessing shared storage

-    * A very common use case is a container that needs to access shared storage.
-A best practice is to add the group ID of the shared storage to the supplemental groups for the pod.
-Each container will become a member of these groups and will have access to the storage.
-This is generally easier to manage than permissions based on user IDs.
-A file system group ID (fsGroup) is a similar concept.
-The file system group ID is used when mounting block storage and is also added to the containers' supplemental groups.
-Our example deployment demonstrates both fsGroup and supplmental groups (and a mounted ephemeral volume).

-1. Forcing a user ID and/or group ID

-   * Another common use case is any container that just won't work without a specific user or group.
-Although it would be nice to fix the container to work with the project-assigned UID/GID, if necessary you can specify a runAsUser and/or runAsGroup in the security context and then use SCCs to allow and validate.
-Our example does this.
-Changing the runAsUser also happens to be one of the easier experiments to try as you are learning.

-1. Privileged containers and capabilities

-    * Lastly, there are many example of containers that need to run as root, or as a privileged user.
-This is something for a Deployer to request and for a cluster administrator to restrict (to protect against vulnerabilities or abuse).
-Although the tutorial avoids requesting these privileges, you will learn the tools to request and grant privileges.
-Fortunately, fine-grained capabilities can be requested instead of full privileges when you use security contexts and SCCs.

 ## Prerequisites